 The very thing many hiring managers focus on the most—education—is often a poor predictor of success.
 A much smarter way of evaluating candidates is to assess their behavioral drives and cognitive ability.

 Collect a variety of data points.

 When it comes down to it, there’s no one predictor that can tell you who would be the best hire.
 As predictive as cognitive and behavioral assessments are, they don’t paint the whole picture of who someone is—and neither does a resume or an interview.
 Instead, focus on combining as many of these elements as you can.
-Other, more job-specific measures—such as skills assessments—can help as well.
+Other, more job-specific measures—such as skills assessments and culture interviews—can help as well.
 The more measures you use in the hiring process, the better your odds are of predicting performance and making your next great hire.